 Abstract

-Telomeres are regions of repetitive nucleotide sequences capping the ends of eukaryotic chromosomes that protect against deterioration, whose lengths can be correlated with age and disease risk factors.
+Telomeres are regions of repetitive nucleotide sequences capping the ends of eukaryotic chromosomes that protect against deterioration, and whose lengths can be correlated with age and adverse health risk factors.
 Given their length and repetitive nature, telomeric regions are not easily reconstructed from short read sequencing, making telomere sequence resolution a very costly and generally intractable problem.
-Recently, long-read sequencing, with read lengths measuring in hundreds of Kbp, has made it possible to routinely read into telomeric regions and inspect their structure.
+Recently, long-read sequencing, with read lengths measuring in hundreds of Kbp, has made it possible to routinely read into telomeric regions and inspect their sequence structure.
 Here, we describe a framework for extracting telomeric reads from single-molecule sequencing experiments, describing their sequence variation and motifs, and for haplotype inference.
-We find that long telomeric stretches can be accurately captured with long-read sequencing, observe extensive sequence heterogeneity of human telomeres, discover and localize non-canonical motifs (both previously reported as well as novel), confirm the presence of the non-canonical motifs in short read sequencing experiments, and report the first motif composition maps of human telomeric diplotypes on a multi-Kbp scale.
+We find that long telomeric stretches can be accurately captured with long-read sequencing, observe extensive sequence heterogeneity of human telomeres, discover and localize non-canonical motifs (both previously reported, as well as novel), confirm the presence of non-canonical motifs in short read sequencing experiments, and report the first motif composition maps of human telomeric diplotypes on a multi-Kbp scale.

 Introduction

-Telomeres are the functional ends of human chromosomes that naturally shorten with mitosis and age [1], whose lengths can also be influenced by disease and environmental exposures (e.g., radiation, pollution, exercise, cancers) [2].
+Telomeres are the functional ends of human chromosomes that naturally shorten with cell division and therefore with age [1].
+Telomere length can also be influenced by a variety of lifestyle factors and environmental exposures (e.g., stress, exercise, air pollution, radiation) [2].
 While human telomeres are known to consist largely of a conserved six-nucleotide repeat (TTAGGG) [3], several studies have identified variations of this motif in proximal telomeric regions [4–7].
 However, such studies were performed with oligonucleotide hybridization, PCR, immunoprecipitation, and short read sequencing, resulting in discovery, but not localization, of motif variants.
 Thus, long-range maps of telomeric sequence variation in the human genome are still lacking.
-Such maps can provide insight into telomere biology and enable novel approaches to analyze the effects of aging, disease, and environment on telomere structure and length.
-To improve our understanding of telomere sequence and sequence variation, we developed edgeCase, a framework for alignment, motif discovery, and haplotype inference from human telomeric reads.
+Such maps can provide insight into telomere biology and enable novel approaches to analyze the effects of health status, aging, and environment on telomere sequence and length.
+To improve our understanding of telomere sequence structure and variation, we developed edgeCase, a framework for alignment, motif discovery, and haplotype inference from human telomeric reads.
 We have validated these methods using Genome in a Bottle [8] single-molecule real-time (SMRT) sequencing datasets generated with Pacific Biosciences circular consensus sequencing (PacBio CCS) [9, 10] and short read Illumina [11] and 10X Genomics (Chromium) [12] datasets.
 These results provide evidence for multiple novel, non-canonical telomeric repeats, resolution of chromosome-specific diplotypes with SMRT sequencing, and a new method for long-range characterization of the structure of telomeric sequences.

 Results